 An advance reservation for a boat is always a good idea, as springtime float trips are very popular here on the upper Buffalo National River, especially weekends.
-Kayaks and rafts, however, are available in limited numbers; therefore, an advance reservation is recommended.
+Kayaks and rafts are available in limited numbers; therefore, an advance reservation is always recommended.
 If you are planning to float on a weekend in April, May or June, we encourage you to reserve your boats now as last-minute rentals are usually hard to come by.
 Please note that on weekends in May and June, we will be launching from Steel Creek and floating to Kyles, unless the water levels do not permit us to, in which case, we would float from Pruitt to Hasty.

 Check out our helpful "FLOATING SAFETY TIPS" page for some important things to consider before paddling the Buffalo National River with children.